metablaster/WindowsFirewallRuleset/README.md

 3. Expand node: `Windows Defender Firewall with Advanced Security`
 4. Expand node: `Windows Defender Firewall with Advanced Security - Local Group Policy Object`
 5. Click on either `Inbound` or `Outbound` node to view and manage rules you applied with PowerShell.

+For more information about GPO see: [Configure security policy settings](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/how-to-configure-security-policy-settings)

 ## Applying individual rulesets